IShowSpeed

-Darren Jason Watkins Jr. (born January 21, 2005), known online as IShowSpeed or simply Speed, is an American YouTuber and online streamer.
-He is one of the most popular online streamers and Internet personalities in the world.
-Watkins is known for his dramatic and energetic behavior showcased in his variety live streams, as well as his in-real-life (IRL) streams in worldwide locations.
-He has been viewed as a cultural ambassador as his visits to countries often showcase their cultures and inventions to both domestic and international audiences.
+Darren Jason Watkins Jr. (born January 21, 2005), better known as IShowSpeed or simply Speed, is an American influencer and online streamer.
+Known for his dramatic and energetic behavior he displays during his variety live streams and in-real-life streams, he is regarded as one of the most popular entertainers and internet personalities in the world.

 Watkins was born in Cincinnati, Ohio.
 Registering his YouTube channel in 2016, he first posted gaming content.
-Watkins started gaining attention in 2021, due to his provocative and energetic behavior such as barking and raging while gaming.
-In 2022, he began shifting focus towards soccer-related content, becoming an avid supporter of Cristiano Ronaldo, commonly revolving his content around his support for the player.
+Watkins started gaining attention in 2021 due to his violent verbal and physical reactions when gaming.
+In 2022, he began shifting focus towards general entertainment, including soccer-related content, becoming an avid supporter of Cristiano Ronaldo, commonly revolving his content around his support for the player.